freistil/tos/tos_en.md

 We reserve the right to shut down immediately and without prior notice all web applications that are out-of-date and actively being exploited.
 You are responsible for and should evaluate your web applications on a regular basis to ensure their security and orderliness.

-Unsolicited commercial advertisements (“spam”) are not allowed in email, and will likely result in account cancelation.
+Unsolicited commercial advertisements ("spam") are not allowed in email, and will likely result in account cancelation.
 We take a zero-tolerance approach to spam originating from our servers or for spam advertising of domains hosted within our network.
 If found, we will charge you up to €25 per unsolicited email message sent and delete your account without any prior notice.

 ## TERMINATION